-The image on the right is a screen shot from a Garmin Dakota GPS unit loaded with a KMZ file produced by MapToGround from a MapAction JPG file.
+The image on the right is a screen shot from a Garmin Dakota GNSS unit loaded with a KMZ file produced by MapToGround from a MapAction JPG file.
 The waypoints (ID-6, ID-11, ID-13) were loaded with a GPX file produced by MapToGround from tabulated MapAction data.

 KMZ files can be imported into Garmin Basecamp and then uploaded to an appropriate Garmin device.
 Importing Garmin Custom Maps

-A user may generate position data on Google Earth Pro (routes, waypoints) and then wish to load these data into a GPS unit.
+A user may generate position data on Google Earth Pro (routes, waypoints) and then wish to load these data into a GNSS unit.
 This process may require the user to convert a KMZ file (saved from Google Earth) to another format (most likely GPX).
 There are websites where this task can be done online (GPS Visualizer provides a KMZ to GPX service) or suitable computer application programs are available.
 MapToGround has found GPS Utility useful for global position file conversions.